magento/devdocs/.github/MAINTAINER_GUIDELINES.md

 ## Style

-We plan to explain style in depth in the repository wiki soon, but for now, use the following guidance on markdown syntax:

-- Pull requests should contain simple, clean markdown syntax and not HTML (in most cases)
-- We use non-standard syntax in some places for templating (liquid) and accessing Jekyll variables
-- We sometimes use HTML for _complex_ tables, but we prefer markdown formatting in most cases
+We prefer Markdown over HTML (in most cases).
+You can use [kramdown](https://kramdown.gettalong.org/syntax.html) syntax for more markup features and [Liquid](https://jekyllrb.com/docs/liquid/) for in-topic scripting.

 ## Small changes workflow

-Whenever we merge a pull request, we must first run tests on the branch.
-Our build and test pipeline:

-- Merges the pull reB
-- Builds the devdocs site
-- Checks all internal links to ensure none are broken

-This process takes about 30 minutes to run and does the following:

-- Each build must be tested with the latest version of the `master` branch.
-- Every merged pull request updates the `master` branch, so the next pull request must be updated from `master` before testing
-- We can only test one pull request at a time.

-The `small_changes` branch is for small text changes, including:

-- Typos
-- Formatting
-- Minor text additions or deletions

-Basically, small changes are "safe" at a glance; they will not fail tests.

-It is not for:

-- Substantial new content
-- Changes to tables
-- New files or moved files
+Before merging a pull request to the `master` branch, it must pass automated testing.
+Testing takes about 30 minutes to complete for each pull request, so we created a workflow to save time for small changes.

+- **Individual pull requests to `master`**—15 individual pull requests to `master` x 30 minutes per pull request = 7.5 hrs of testing time
+- **Multiple pull requests using `small_changes`**—1 `small_changes` pull request (containing 15 individual pull requests) to `master` x 30 minutes = 30 minutes of testing time

+This workflow is for typos, formatting issues, and minor text additions or deletions.
+It is not for substantial new content, changes to tables, new files, or files that have been moved.

 Periodically, we will create a pull request from `small_changes` to `master` and then run tests on that pull request to save time.

-For example:

-- **Old method**—15 individual pull requests to `master` x 30 minutes per pull request = 7.5 hrs of testing time
-- **Small Changes method**—1 `small_changes` pull request (containing 15 individual pull requests) to `master` x 30 minutes = 30 minutes of testing time

-This means:

-- Pull requests will show as merged, but will not be live on the devdocs site until the `small_changes` pull request is merged to `master`.
-- The point system remains the same.
-Credit is awarded when a pull request is merged, regardless of where it was merged.

 ### Process

 1. Review the pull request and either approve it or request changes.
-1. Apply the `Small changes` label if the following labels should also be applied:
+1. Apply the `Small changes` label if one of the following labels should also be applied:

    - `Editorial`
    - `Technical`

-1. Apply the `Editorial` or `Technical` label so the contributor will receive points.

 1. That's it!
-A devdocs-admin will run tests and merge the it.
+A devdocs-admin will run tests and merge.